koskarium/kon/_pages/cv.md

 * **Puzzles: A Look at the Declining Price Anomaly (2015)**, K.O.
 Negron
 * **Single Photon Interference (2015)**, B.C.
 Clark and K.O.
 Negron (under supervision of Dr. Fearn)
 * **A Numerical Investigation on the Period of the Simple Pendulum Problem (2014)**, K.O.
 Negron
-* **Walter Rudin’s theory extended to multicomplex-valued function spaces (2013)**, D. Clahane and K.O.Negron
+* **Walter Rudin’s theory extended to multicomplex-valued function spaces (2013)**, D. Clahane and K.O.
+Negron
 * **Shadow Sensoring: Determining Damping with Lasers and Photo Diodes (2012)**, K.O.
 Negron and D. Orton (under the supervision of Dr. Smith)
 * **p-adic Analysis - A Set of Notes (2011)**, K.O.
 Negron (under the supervision of Dr. Ibragimov)

 Talks
 ======
 * **Monetary Policy Transmission Mechanism: A Case Study on the Mexican Economy**
-  * Master of Arts in Economics Thesis Defence - California State University Fullerton, Fullerton, Ca (December 15, 2022)
+  * Master of Arts in Economics Thesis Defense - California State University Fullerton, Fullerton, Ca (December 15, 2022)
 * **Photon Interference**
-  * Master of Science in Physics Thesis Defence - California State University Fullerton, Fullerton, Ca (May 22, 2017)
+  * Master of Science in Physics Thesis Defense - California State University Fullerton, Fullerton, Ca (May 22, 2017)
 * **Stability of Minimal Surfaces: A Study on Scherk Surface**
   * Pacific Summer Open Math Seminar Wrap-up Mini-Conference – Fullerton College, Fullerton, Ca (August 26, 2016)
 * **Multicomplex Stone-Weierstrass Theorem**